 The committee is comprised of faculty members from basic science and clinical departments, student representatives from any of the four classes, and residents.
-The Associate Dean for Community Engagement and Health Equity Programs serves in an ex-officio, non-voting capacity.
+The Associate Dean for Community Engagement and Health Programs and the Associate Dean for Student Affairs serve in an ex-officio, non-voting capacity.